Parsing TFTP in Rust

 By default, initial requests are received on port 69

-, the offical port assigned to TFTP by IANA.
-Thereafter, the rest of a transfer is continued on a random port chosen by the server.
-This keeps the primary port free to receive additional requests.
+a random port chosen by the server.
+This keeps the primary port free to receive

 To read a file, a client sends a read request packet.
 If the request is valid, the server responds with the first block of data.
 The client sends an acknowledgement of this block and the server responds with the next block of data.
 The two continue this dance until there's nothing more to read.